putridparrot/PutridParrot.Presentation/README.md

 for the heavier weight ViewModel classes.
 This code includes change tracking, revert and the likes along with the ability to use attributes in a sort of AOP-like way within your view model.
 So in scenarios where your view model has more complicated requirements, this class implements those things, but at the cost of performances.
-However if you're displaying an input UI then of the performance of creating 100,000's of the view model and handling 100,000's changes and the performance thereof is probably not the number one concern.
+However if you're displaying an input UI then the performance drop off when creating 100,000's view models and handling 100,000's changes is probably not the number one concern.

-So the ViewModelCommon is the base for ViewModel, ViewModelWithModel and ViewModelWithoutBacking.
+The ViewModelCommon is the base for ViewModel, ViewModelWithModel and ViewModelWithoutBacking.

 Each of these adds what's required for their specific implementations.

-Once we to using the ViewModelCommon class, we get a lot of capabilities thrown in, with the sole aim or reducing the plumbing code and automating certain common functionality.
+Once we start using the ViewModelCommon class, we get a lot of capabilities thrown in, with the sole aim of reducing the plumbing code to a minimum and automating certain common functionality.
 Such common functionality can be set up using the attribute meta data.
 Such as data annotations for validation.
-The ViewModelCommon comes with the ability to run validation, the handle error info. and more.

-*Possibly the best was to really achieve this would be using some form of code weaver/injection/AOP, but they come with their own possible issues.*
+*Possibly the best was to really achieve this ViewModel code, would be using some form of code weaver/injection/AOP, but they come with their own possible issues.*

-Now let's look in a little more depth at the ViewModelCommon implementation and some of the features we've mentioned.
+Let's look in a little more depth at the ViewModelCommon implementations and some of the features we've mentioned.

 # ViewModel

 The ViewModel removes the need for backing fields, everything can be stored within the view model itself by simply using the GetProperty/SetProperty combination in the property getter/setter.
-This reduces the "plumbing" code to the bare minimum and makes for a clean and minimal design.
+This reduces the "plumbing" code to the barest minimum and makes for a clean and minimal design.
 Behind the scenes the data is stored within a Dictionary.

 The downside of this implementation is probably obvious, by using a Dictionary, each property lookup is slower than a direct call to a backing field.